 Workplace injuries can have devastating consequences, such as spinal cord trauma and, in some cases, death.

-A work injury lawyer at Golitko & Daly can handle all aspects of your claim so you can collect compensation and focus on your recovery.
+The work injury lawyers at the law firm of Golitko & Daly can handle all aspects of your claim so you can get the compensation that you deserve and focus on your recovery.

-Our lawyers in Indianapolis and Kokomo, Indiana, are ready to help you determine if you are eligible for workers’ compensation.
+Our injury lawyers in Indianapolis, Indiana and Kokomo, Indiana, are ready to help you determine if you are eligible for workers’ compensation.

 Determining Eligibility for Workers’ Comp

 In Indiana, employers must carry workers’ compensation insurance.
 With this coverage, employees may be eligible for compensation even if they are partially responsible for their own injury.

 In order for your claim to be eligible, it must be reported to your employer within 30 days of the injury.
 Delays may result in your claim being denied.

 In order to be eligible for workers’ compensation, your injury must have occurred while performing your assigned work duties, whether you were hurt on the job site or elsewhere.

 When it comes to filing workers’ compensation cases, time is of the essence.
 The Indiana Workers’ Compensation Act dictates that you must file a claim within two years of the date of the accident in order to receive any benefits.
 Consequently, the sooner you speak to a lawyer about your case, the more likely you are to actually receive the benefits you deserve.